dontcalldeepti/dontcalldeepti.github.io/about.md

 title: about
 permalink: /about/
 layout: page
-excerpt: hi, I'm Deepti.
-I like to learn a lot of things
+excerpt: hi, I'm Deepti and I like to learn a lot of things.
 comments: false
 ---

-Hi!
-I'm Deepti Rawat.
-This blog is for documenting my all the fun projects I create or find.
+Documenting all my projects, findings, or proof-of-concepts, in an attempt to land a cool job.

 you can reach me at: